Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N and (Al,Ga)N single quantum wells: Methodology

+To construct the structure, we first use the ``gmsh'' method\cite{geuzaine2009gmsh} to create finite-element meshes in the QW and QB regions, and set the parameters for the different layers.
+For the InGaN and AlGaN layers, which are the alloy materials, a random number generator selects the In or Al atoms and determines the local composition through the Gaussian averaging method.
+Details can be found in Refs. \onlinecite{piccardo2017localization,li2017localization}.
+We then use a 3D finite-element method strain solver to calculate the strain field $\varepsilon_{ij}$(r) and polarization distributions $\emph{\textbf{P}}$(r).
+These settings are input to the 3D Poisson solver [Eq.~(\ref{poisson1})], LL solver [Eqs.~(\ref{poisson2}) and (\ref{poisson3})], and drift-diffusion solver [Eqs.~(\ref{poisson4})--(\ref{poisson6})] to ensure that the problem is solved self-consistently.
+The simulation flowchart is shown in Fig. \ref{fig2}(a).

 Equation (\ref{poisson6}) is the equation of continuity, with the Shockley--Read--Hall rate A$_{0}$ given in Eq. (\ref{poisson7}).
-Here, $\epsilon$ is the permittivity and $\varphi$ is the electrostatic potential, E$_{Fn}$ and E$_{Fp}$ are the electron and hole quasi-Fermi levels, and n and p are the free electron and hole densities, respectively.
+Here, $\epsilon$ is the permittivity and $\varphi$ is the electrostatic potential, E$_{Fn}$ and E$_{Fp}$ are the electron and hole quasi-Fermi levels, and n and p are the free electron and hole densities in Eqs (\ref{poisson8}) and (\ref{poisson9}), respectively, which correspond to the LDOS formula given in Ref. \onlinecite{li2017localization}.
 N$_{A}^{-}$ and N$_{D}^{+}$ represent the ionized acceptor and donor densities, respectively. ${\rho}_{pol}$ is the density of polarization charge.
 J$_{n,p}$(r), ${\mu}_{n,p}$, and ${\tau}_{n,p}$ are the current density, mobility, and NR lifetime for electrons and holes, respectively.
+For a description of where the Eqs. (\ref{poisson2}), (\ref{poisson8})--(\ref{poisson10}) originate from, please see Refs. \onlinecite{filoche2017localization,piccardo2017localization,li2017localization}.
 The values for the lifetimes, radiative recombination rate B$_{0}$, mobilities, and Auger coefficient C$_{0}$ are listed in Table~\ref{tab1}, and the ionization energies are given in Table \ref{table2}.